-- Employment for this occupation remained relatively steady in the past five years and rose very strongly in the long-term (ten years).
-Looking forward, employment for Intelligence and Policy Analysts to November 2019 is expected to grow very strongly.
+- Employment for this occupation rose strongly (in percentage terms) in the past five years and rose strongly in the long-term (ten years).
+Looking forward, employment for Intelligence and Policy Analysts to November 2020 is expected to grow moderately.

-- Intelligence and Policy Analysts have an above average proportion of full-time jobs (83.5 per cent).
-For Intelligence and Policy Analysts working full-time, average weekly hours are 36.9 (compared to 40.9 for all occupations) and earnings are high - in the ninth decile.
+- Intelligence and Policy Analysts have an average proportion of full-time jobs (70.6 per cent).
+For Intelligence and Policy Analysts working full-time, average weekly hours are 34.6 (compared to 40.2 for all occupations) and earnings are above average - in the eighth decile.
 Unemployment for Intelligence and Policy Analysts is below average.

 |How does unemployment compare with other occupations?||below average||2|

 |What has been the long-term employment growth - 10 years (%)?||36.7||7|

 |What has been the medium-term employment growth - 5 years (%)?||21.4||8|

 |What has been the short-term employment growth - 2 years (%)?||18.9||8|